thomasMisiek/children-linguistic-alignment/README.md

 Here is an exhaustive list of the columns of the CSV file, what is contained in them, and how it is processed.

 <ul>
+<li><b>condition:</b> "rand_ex" if both utterances are taken at random in the whole CHILDES dataset (of the same language).
+"rand_in" if both utterances are taken at random in the same transcript (conversation).
-<li><b>type:</b> The "chi->par" if the child speak first then the parent,
+"chi->par" if the child speak first then the parent, and both utterances are strictly consecutive, "par->chi" if the parent speak first then the child, and both utterances are strictly consecutive.
-    "par->chi" if the parent speaker first then the child, "rand_in" or "rand_ex" otherwise, as in these last two condition, the direction of speech make non sense, as utterances are non consecutives</li>
+In "rand_in" and "rand_ex", the direction of speech make non sense, as utterances are almost never consecutive</li>
 </ul>